Woman riding bicycle hit by sanitation truck in Bushwick

 The 25-year-old bicyclist is in critical but stable condition at Brookdale University Hospital.

-It's a tight street with the bike lane on the outside the street parking exposed to traffic.
+Evergreen Avenue is a tight street with its bike lane exposed to traffic.
+A few years ago, a similar accident took place on Evergreen just a few blocks down.

-The driver of the sanitation truck never stopped.
+The driver of the sanitation truck never stopped, police said.

-But police tracked down the damaged vehicle at the garage on Varick Avenue.
+Police tracked down the damaged vehicle to a garage on Varick Avenue.

-They also tracked down the driver as well as another passenger in the truck.
+They also tracked down the driver and a passenger

-Police were interviewing them to find out if they were even aware that they hit someone.
+Police interviewed them to find out if they were even aware that they hit someone.

 The victim suffered a broken clavicle and an open wound to her right arm.